kruschid/typesafe-routes/docs/basic-features/parameter-parsing.md

 });
 ```

-Note that in the example the `options` node lacks a `path` property, indicating that this node is exclusively used for handling query parameters.
+Note that in the example the `options` node is a regular route node but lacks a `path` property, indicating that this node is exclusively used for handling query parameters.

 <!-- tabs:start -->
 ### **Basic Usage**